vanda/etc-docs/notebooks/ai-explorations/challenges/text/11-script-deciphering.md

 **Problem Statement**

-Identify and/or cecipher the script used in some written material.
+Identify and/or decipher the script used in some written material.

 ## Bibliography